 Student AssociationThe Prince William Sound College Student Association (PWSCSA) serves as the student governance board for the PWSC community.
 Student Association functions to serve the needs of all PWSC students and to promote positive relations between the student body and the administration and staff of the university.
 Student Association manages student organizations, produces several annual campus events, and addresses student concerns.Copper Basin and Cordova also have seated representatives from their campuses, and all campus and outreach students are encouraged to become involved.

 - President: Leo Ewan

 - Vice President-Valdez: Eric Cooper

 - Advisor: Ryan Belnap

 Student Association Constitution (92.1 KiB)

 Student Health & WellbeingA successful student maintains his/her personal health and strives to achieve a state of wellness: physically, mentally, emotionally, and spiritually.
 College can be a very stressful time for many people, full of transition, deadlines, social adjustment, and pressure to succeed.

-Health & FitnessPWSC Students receive a special rate on passes to the PWSC Health and Fitness Center, and are eligible to utilize the ‘Ski for Free Program’.
+Health & FitnessPWSC Students receive a special rate for PWSC Health and Fitness Center programs, and are eligible to utilize the ‘Ski for Free Program’.
 Please visit the Health & Fitness Center for more details.